-Most people go to bed at night and sleep until morning.
-People with irregular sleep-wake syndrome experience disrupted sleep that’s often unstructured.
-According to the National Institutes of Health (NIH), this condition is very uncommon.
+Many people are able to go to bed at night and sleep until morning.
+But those with irregular sleep-wake syndrome experience disrupted sleep that’s often unstructured.

-People with irregular sleep-wake syndrome are not considered sleep deprived.
-They get an adequate amount of sleep.
-However, their sleep is spread over a 24-hour period rather than concentrated into seven or eight hours.
-People with this condition have problems with both insomnia and drowsiness during the day.
+But if you have this syndrome, you aren’t necessarily considered sleep-deprived — you get an adequate amount of sleep.
+However, your sleep is spread over a 24-hour period rather than concentrated into 7 or 8 hours.

 Melatonin is a hormone produced by the brain that makes you feel tired.
 This hormone is secreted in higher amounts at night, when it’s dark.
 It’s vital to the regulation of normal sleep-wake cycles.